2105Pega/MerinoProject1/README.md

 ```bash
 git clone https://github.com/2105Pega/MerinoProject1.git
 ```
 Open your [Spring Tool Suite 4(Eclipse)](https://spring.io/tools) and set your workspace to chosenDirectoryPath/MerinoProject1.
-Create a new project and name it MerinoFullStackBank.
+Import and existing project and select existing Maven Project in the corrent folder.
 The files should load to Spring tools.
 Right-click MerinoFullStackBank and select Maven > Update Project.
 Go to Window > Show View > Other then select Servers > server.
-Click add a new server in your console and select a Tomcat 9 server
+Click add a new server in your console and select a [Tomcat 9](https://tomcat.apache.org/download-90.cgi) server.

 ## Usage